Chinese calendar: Celebrations of the twelfth month

 The Kitchen God Festival is celebrated on the twenty-third day of the twelfth month in northern regions of China and on the twenty-fourth day of the twelfth month in southern regions of China.
-In Vietnam it is known as Tết Táo Quân (節竈君).

-Chinese New Year's Eve is also known as the Chuxi Festival and is celebrated on the evening of the last day of the lunar calendar.
-It is celebrated wherever the lunar calendar is observed.
+Chinese New Year's Eve is also known as the Chuxi Festival and is celebrated on the evening of the last day of the traditional Chinese calendar.
+It is celebrated wherever the traditional Chinese calendar is observed.